The Problem With API Governance Today

 Gartner predicts that by 2026, more than 30% of the increase in API demand will come from AI tools and large language models.
 Separately, 40% of enterprise applications will be integrated with task-specific AI agents by end of 2026, up from less than 5% today.
 AI agents consume interface definitions literally and at scale.
 The quality of those definitions, and the documentation generated out of them, has never mattered more.

 But it is worth being precise about what "interface definition" means here.
 Most engineers currently think of the OpenAPI spec as the interface.
 That is understandable: it is what gets shared with consumers, what gets published to documentation portals, what gets handed to a new developer on day one.
 But OpenAPI is a wrapper format.
 It makes schemas usable in the context of APIs, describing which schemas appear at which endpoints and under which HTTP methods.
 The actual interfaces, the data contracts themselves, are the schemas underneath.
+And the AI ecosystem has already arrived at the same conclusion: every major LLM provider, the Model Context Protocol, and the leading agent frameworks have independently converged on JSON Schema as their contract layer.

 An AI agent consuming a well-defined, rich shared schema behaves consistently and predictably.
 An AI agent consuming five slightly different inline schemas with loose descriptions and no metadata result in five slightly different interpretations, all potentially incorrect.